 Wardens are another extremely versatile class.
 While their arguably strongest build is the Stamina Warden, they can also play as tanks, healers.
 Magicka Warden DPS setup is reasonably strong too.
 Similarly to Sorcerers, they have a whole skill line devoted to summoning and empowering pets – in case of this class, pets are even more important.
 In general, Warden is the equivalent of a Hunter class in ESO.
 They are ferocious fighters that remain really close to nature.

 Besides summoning the animal companions, Wardens can place traps, restore Health and Magicka as well as command some elemental spells, especially ones associated with frost.
-Due to the high versatility, this class can also be a good option to learn the game.
+Due to its high versatility, this class can also be a good option to learn the game.
 It might be slightly more difficult to pilot than Templar or Dragonknight though.

-Three skill trees that the Warden class has access to, are: Animal Companions, Green Balance and Winter’s Embrace.
+Three skill trees that the Warden class has access to, are Animal Companions, Green Balance and Winter’s Embrace.
 Animal Companions obviously synergizes with your pets, but it’s also the highest DPS skill line for this class, since a really significant portion of Warden’s DPS comes from pets.
 Animal Companions also includes some skills that technically are not pet-related, but they use some animal-themed animations.
-Green Balance is mainly focused around healing and utility.
+Green Balance is mainly focused on healing and utility.
 Finally, Frost skill line provides more tankiness and crowd control.

 Necromancer is the newest class in Elder Scrolls Online.
 To play it, you’re going to need the Elsweyr expansion pack.
 They can utilize corpses to use powerful spells.
 Necromancers can be played in multiple roles, but their most popular setups are based on DPS.
 You can successfuly play either Stamina or Magicka Necromancer as a damage dealer.
 Different skill trees also allow them to be played as tank or healer.
 Both of these setups are definitely viable.